sandorkonya/SIIMHackathon2021/README.md

 This environment does not allow to easily access the PACS to search and retrieve DICOM data programatically.

 We found a way, that utilizes WinPthon, a portable, full blown python environment on Windows operating system.
-You can install it from here: https://winpython.github.io/
+You can ~~install~~ unzip and use it from here: https://winpython.github.io/

 In the console simply install the dependencies and you can start making queries to the SIIM Hackathlon server to retrieve DICOM data via webDICOM protocoll.